pymc-devs/pymc-examples/myst_nbs/samplers/DEMetropolisZ_EfficiencyComparison.myst.md

 In [ter Braak & Vrugt, 2008](https://doi.org/10.1007/s11222-008-9104-9) this history of posterior samples is used in the "DE-MCMC-Z" variant to make proposals.

-The implementation in PyMC3 is based on `DE-MCMC-Z`, but a few details are different.
+The implementation in PyMC is based on `DE-MCMC-Z`, but a few details are different.
 Namely, each `DEMetropolisZ` chain only looks into its own history.
 Also we use a different tuning scheme.

 In this notebook, a D-dimenstional multivariate normal target densities are sampled with `DEMetropolis` and `DEMetropolisZ` at different $N_{chains}$ settings.